dancer1325/go-ethereum/docs/fundamentals/blsync.md

 To run blsync as part of Geth, you need to specify a public HTTP endpoint and a checkpoint:

-- **Choose an Endpoint**: Select a reliable and available endpoint from the [Light Sync Endpoints](https://s1na.github.io/light-sync-endpoints/) list.
-These nodes are community-maintained.
+- **Choose an Endpoint**: Select a reliable and available endpoint from the [Light Sync Endpoints](https://s1na.github.io/light-sync-endpoints/) list
+* These nodes are community-maintained.

-- **Specify the Checkpoint**: Obtain a weak subjectivity checkpoint from a trusted node operator.
-The checkpoint should be less than 2 weeks old.
+- **Specify the Checkpoint**: Obtain a weak subjectivity checkpoint from a trusted node operator
+* The checkpoint should be less than 2 weeks old.

 #### Checkpoint

-A checkpoint is the block root of the first proposed slot of a finalized beacon epoch.
-In this guide we use [beaconcha.in](https://sepolia.beaconcha.in) to find a checkpoint:
+A checkpoint is the block root of the first proposed slot of a finalized beacon epoch
+* In this guide we use [beaconcha.in](https://sepolia.beaconcha.in) to find a checkpoint:

 - Visit sepolia.beaconcha.in.
 - Navigate to the latest finalized epoch that is ideally 1 hour old.